Breaking News Emails

 'Considered a suspect'

-Smollett was charged Wednesday with felony disorderly conduct for the allegedly false report he made with Chicago police.
+Smollett was charged Feb.
+20 with felony disorderly conduct for the allegedly false report he made with Chicago police.
+He turned himself in the next day.

 "Jussie Smollett is now officially classified as a suspect in a criminal investigation by #ChicagoPolice for filing a false police report (Class 4 felony)," police spokesman Guglielmi announced in a tweet.
 "Detectives are currently presenting evidence before a Cook County Grand Jury."